sootsim flow

 flow is now the one public YAML playback surface.
 It owns both:

-• running an existing flow file through the bridge-backed session/action layer
+• running an existing flow file through the bridge-backed sim/action layer

 • managing a live draft while you prove steps through the CLI